drunsinn/pyXSteam/docs/source/index.rst

 *****
 Density (rho)
 =============
 Density is calculated as 1/v.
-See section 1.5 Volume
+See section for Specific volume

 Viscosity
 =========
 Viscosity is not part of IAPWS Steam IF97.
 Equations from "Revised Release on the IAPWS Formulation 1985 for the Viscosity of Ordinary Water Substance", 2003 are used.
 Viscosity in the mixed region (4) is interpolated according to the density.
 This is not true since it will be two phases.

 Thermal conductivity
 ====================
 Revised release on the IAPS Formulation 1985 for the Thermal Conductivity of ordinary water substance (IAPWS 1998)

 Nomenclature
 ============
-All Functions follow the same naming schema: First the wanted property, then a underscore `_`, then the wanted input properties Example:
-`t_ph` is temperature as a function of pressure and enthalpy.
+All Functions follow the same naming schema: First the wanted property, then a underscore `_`, then the wanted input properties Example: `t_ph` is temperature as a function of pressure and enthalpy.
 For a list of valid functions se below:

 ========   ============================================================
 Property   Description